earnubs/styleguide/README.md

     * .foo-heading-medium { }
     * .foo-heading-small { }
     * .foo-heading-runin { }
-* Prefix grid, js, style, rules, eg. grid-, js-, style- and keep them seperate.
+* Prefix grid, js, and style rules, eg. grid-, js-, style- and keep them seperate.
 * Each namespace should be agnostic to the styles in another namespace.
 * A page is not a style, consider carefully body class styles.
 * Use multiclass pattern over cascading where sensible.
 (Don't allow your